akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 ```
 You can use the space bar to scroll through the man page, and can press ***q*** to quit.

 Let's sort the demoFolder by the most recently modified files with the `-t` flag.
-(For more advanced users: what else do you use often?)
+(For more advanced users: what else do you use often for listing files?)

 ```{bash}
 ls demoFolder -t